You are here

 Brand equivalence statement for registered OTC medicines

-TGA receives requests from sponsors for brand equivalence statements for the purpose of PBS listing either as part of an application to register an OTC medicine or after a medicine has been registered on the ARTG.
+The TGA receives requests from sponsors for brand equivalence statements for the purpose of Pharmaceutical Benefits Scheme (PBS) listing either as part of an application to register an OTC medicine or after a medicine has been registered on the ARTG.

 Applications to register an OTC medicine infrequently include requests for a brand equivalence statement.
 As TGA provides advice for the purpose of PBS listing at the time of approval for registration a separate fee is not charged for this service.